rchernak1/simple-interest-calculator/CONTRIBUTING.md

-Contributing to Simple Interest Calculator
+Contributing to the Simple Interest Calculator

 Thank you for considering contributing to this project!
 We welcome contributions that help improve our code, documentation, and overall user experience.
-To make the process smooth for everyone involved, please read through these guidelines.
+Please read through these guidelines to make the process smooth for everyone involved.

 How Can You Contribute?